Enabling mixed-precision in spectral element codes: Results and performance

 We conducted energy measurements on LUMI-C and MareNostrum 5 with exclusive access in order to obtain clean, undisturbed data.
 While on LUMI-C we relied on the slurm {\tt sacct} pluggin for measuring energy consumption, on MareNostrum 5 we used the Energy Aware Runtime (EAR)~\cite{earpaper}, which is a collection of tools offering system power consumption and job energy accounting.
 To measure energy consumption with EAR, we added a few lines in the slurm job batch script (e.g., enable EAR and specify its monitoring policy~\cite{earbsc}).
 Then, after the job completion, we ran the command {\tt eacct} (similar to {\tt sacct}) to obtain energy consumption.
 As for the time-to-solution, we run each job at least five times and compute mean.

 \Cref{tab:neko-identity-energy-lumi,tab:neko-identity-energy-mn5,tab:neko-jacobi-energy-lumi,tab:neko-jacobi-energy-mn5} report the results of harvesting energy consumption of double precision and our winning mixed-precision strategy on both LUMI-C and MareNostrum 5.
 Here, we focus on larger core counts, at least half of the chip.
 We note that these results are coherent with the time-to-solution measurements in~\Cref{tab:neko-identity-time-lumi,tab:neko-identity-time-mn5,tab:neko-jacobi-time-lumi,tab:neko-jacobi-time-mn5}, for the same problem size and the polynomial degree, in terms of benefits from mixing precisions.
 On both clusters, the energy-to-solution gain is lower than the time-to-solution gain.
 We attribute this to more optimized code of a real-world application such as Neko and the frequent type casting.
-On MareNostrum 5, the saving from the mixed-precision is constantly present with 24\,\% for the identity and 14\,\% for the Jacobi preconditioner.
-However, the gain is lower compared to the time-to-solution gain.
-On LUMI-C, for both the identity and Jacobi preconditioners, the saving is at least 20\,\% on half of a node.
-On the entire node, the saving of the mixed-precision is 5\,\% for the identity and 17\,\% for the Jacobi precondition, although there is no gain in terms of time-to-solution.
+On LUMI-C, for both the identity and Jacobi preconditioners, the saving is 1.26x on half of a node.
+On the entire node, the saving of the mixed-precision is 1.06x for the identity and 1.20x for the Jacobi precondition, although there is no gain in terms of time-to-solution.
 This confirms our claim that the time-to-solution and energy-to-solution do not correlate 1:1.
+On MareNostrum 5, the saving from the mixed-precision is constantly present with 1.32x for the identity and 1.16x for the Jacobi preconditioner.

 \Cref{fig:neko-result-bar} summarizes the benefits of adopting mixed-preci\-sion in Neko for both identity and Jacobi preconditioner in terms of time-to-solution (lines and right y-axis) and energy-to-solution (bars and left y-axis).
 Notably, on LUMI-C, the left plot, there is no reduction in the mixed-precision execution time, however energy-to-solution is still lower than for the double precision Neko.